 "When the 'wood hicks' were drunk in town, they would pick up immodest women for sociable companions; but when they were sober, they cared nothing for this class.
 They respected and protected modest and polite womanhood."
-122
+163

 Bits and phrases come together to tell the story of Cora Brooks, arguably the most famous madame of Potter County.
-Cora was 19 when she married her first husband.
+Cora was 19 years old when she married her first husband.
 After her husband died, she started a boarding house and brothel to support herself and her children.
 She married again to a man by the last name of Brooks.
-This marriage did not end well.
-He apparently had relations with her help and left her for another women.
-He had a sister who died in childbirth and Cora assumed the role of foster mother to them.
-Cora chose to take on
+The marriage did not end well.
+He

-120 Johnson, Robert Flynn, Working Girls: An American Brothel, circa 1892, The Secret Photographs of William Goldman.
+161 Johnson, Robert Flynn, Working Girls: An American Brothel, circa 1892, The Secret Photographs of William Goldman.
 (New York: Glitterati Editions, 2018).
 13.

-121 Cox, "Harvesting the Hemlock: The Reminiscences of a Pennsylvania Wood-Hick."
+162 Cox, "Harvesting the Hemlock: The Reminiscences of a Pennsylvania Wood-Hick."
 131.

-122 Huntley, A Story of the Sinnamahone.
+163 Huntley, A Story of the Sinnamahone.
 200.

-https://www.pennlive.com/midstate/2011/09/prostitutes_kin_seeks_pardon_f.html, accessed on 26 October 2020.

-this role to help keep the children together and prevent them from going to a county home.
+apparently had relations with her help and left her for another woman.
+He had a sister who died in childbirth and Cora assumed the role of foster mother to [her] children.
+Cora chose to willingly take on this responsibility to help keep the children together and prevent them from going to a county orphanage.
 Cora then entered her third relationship with Harry Davis and remained with him until she died in 1943.
+They were never formally married.